-Misdemeanor supervised probation is instrumental in Domestic Violence Court proceedings.
+Misdemeanor supervised probation is instrumental in the Domestic Violence Court proceedings.
 Probation will assign an officer to Domestic Violence Court to ensure defendants comply with the disposition order, which includes attending court-ordered treatment, following orders of contact with victims, payment of fees and restitution, and monitoring the consumption of alcohol or illegal substances.
 The probation department will inform the prosecuting attorney if a formal probation revocation, contempt proceeding, or status change in probation is necessary.
 A structured and monitored probation reduces jail capacity and lessens the risks of reoffending by directing and assisting the Domestic Violence Court offender in personal and community adjustment.
 A 2-year misdemeanor supervised probation sentence has shown to be beneficial for offenders in court.
-The Misdemeanor probation department is responsible for using discretionary jail time for Domestic Violence Court offenders.
+The Misdemeanor probation department is responsible for the utilization of discretionary jail time for Domestic Violence Court offenders.
 If necessary, the offender can be taken into custody during a review hearing if the DV Court Judge has a discretionary order from probation.
 Domestic Violence Court encourages the usage of discretionary jail time before probation violations are filed, unless a violation is necessary.
-Probation shall submit/send progress reports for every offender before their DV Court review hearing.
-Probation can submit reports to SharePoint or send them to the Domestic Violence Court Coordinator.
-The Domestic Violence Court Coordinator will distribute the notes to the appropriate parties.